zachsnow/slinger/README.md

     $.getScript('http://localhost:8000/src/slinger.js');

-Oh no, it doesn't work because security!
+Oh no, it doesn't work, because security!
 If you are running Chrome, you can temporarily disable the Mixed Content error with the `--allow-running-insecure-content` command line argument.